Academic Resource Center

 Temple University's Nancy and Donald Resnick Academic Support Center for Student-Athletes (RASC) provides superior academic, personal and professional guidance to support all Temple University student-athletes.
 Through core values of diversity, integrity and collaboration across the University, the Center strives to inspire student-athletes to learn and succeed to their greatest academic and professional potential.

-The Nancy and Donald Resnick Academic Support Center for Student Athletes (RASC) and its staff of advisors, learning specialists, graduate externs/interns, tutors, and mentors are in place to help ensure the academic success of Temple’s student-athletes.
-It is our responsibility to encourage and motivate each and every student-athlete to reach his or her academic potential, while meeting NCAA eligibility benchmarks and progressing towards graduation.
+The Nancy and Donald Resnick Academic Support Center for Student Athletes (RASC) and its staff of advisors, learning specialists, tutors, and academic coaches are in place to help ensure the academic success of Temple's student-athletes.
+The staff seeks to encourage and motivate each and every student-athlete to reach his or her academic potential, while meeting NCAA eligibility benchmarks and progressing towards graduation.

 Resnick Academic Support Center Facilities

 The RASC is located on the first floor of 150 Pearson.
-The RASC is open Monday - Thursday 8 a.m. - 10 p.m., Friday 8 a.m. - 5 p.m. and Sunday 5 p.m. - 8 p.m. during the fall and spring semesters (summer hours are Monday – Friday 8 a.m. - 5 p.m.).
-There is a computer lab which houses 36 MAC computers as well as a printing station.
-There is a lab dedicated to tutor and mentor appointments, with the additional option to reserve a smaller breakout room to complete study hall hours, study, group meetings or an academic mentor or tutor session.
-You are encouraged to utilize the RASC for all your academic and computing needs.
+The RASC is open Monday - Thursday 8 a.m. - 9 p.m., Friday 8 a.m. - 5 p.m. and Sunday 5 p.m. - 8 p.m. during the fall and spring semesters (summer hours are Monday – Friday 9 a.m. - 5 p.m.).
+There is a computer lab which houses Macs and Dell computers, as well as a printing station.
+There is a space dedicated to tutor and academic coach appointments, with the additional option to reserve a breakout room to complete study hall hours, group meetings, academic coach or tutor session, etc. Student-athletes are encouraged to utilize the RASC for all academic and computing needs.

 Learning Enhancement and Academic Development (LEAD)